 It is not inconceivable that some of these orders were issued by mistake for structures located on the border of the territory of the Palestinian Authority and Area C, due to a failure to identify the location of the border.
 In other cases (such as in Wadi al-Hummus) demolition orders were issued against construction in the areas near the separation barrier where construction bans had been put in place, since the separation barrier itself was built within Palestinian Authority territory.

-Stop construction orders are orders that the military uses to prevent construction along roads in the West Bank, as well as in areas near the separation barrier.
+Construction ban orders are orders that the military uses to prevent construction along roads in the West Bank, as well as in areas near the separation barrier.
 Stop construction order 1/96, which was signed in 1996, banned construction on both sides of hundreds of roads, with a cumulative length of almost 1,700 kilometers (in some cases including 120 meters on either side of the road, and in other cases 75 meters on either side of the roads).
 This order penetrates deep into the territory of the Palestinian Authority, and prohibits construction along the main roads that cross through Palestinian cities.
 However, to the best of Kerem Navot’s knowledge, this order was never enforced.

 Another series of stop construction orders are the orders issued along areas adjacent to the separation barrier.
 These are very large areas, covering a total of 178,000 dunam of land, about 12,700 of which are located within Palestinian Authority territory.